1861 Confederate States presidential election in North Carolina: Results

 The election itself was muddly with supporters of the opposite view appearing on each of the slates, including four that appeared on both slates and two others that were listed partially on different tickets — one of whom having withdrawn but still appeared on several tickets.
 There was also an issue with the method of counting.
 One candidate, who appeared on both slates, represented different districts on each.
 When tallying the votes, Governor Henry Toole Clark combined the results from both districts, ensuring an easy victory for that candidate.
 While this may not have disenfranchised voters in this instance, it had the potential to do so.

 Ultimately, the secessionist slate prevailed, with its best-performing sole elector receiving 27,400 votes, compared to the people's ticket's 19,507.
-In addition to the votes cast for the two Davis slates, there were also "many scattering votes", though the Fayetteville observer did not report a specific number.
+In addition to the votes cast for the two Davis slates, there were also 2,960 scattering votes, though no individual scattering candidate got more than 250.

 The secessionist slate won most of its votes from Breckinridge Democrats and secessionists, while the "people's ticket" won most of its votes from Douglas supporters, Bell supporters, and Unionist.
 The secessionist voters turned out at a higher rate than the unionists, most likely due to the excitement created by the coming of war and the fact that both tickets represented the same man.
 This political apathy among the Unionists possibly caused the defeat of the people's ticket.